Help a Friend

 There are resources for you, too.
 Learning that someone you care about has experienced sexual assault, dating/domestic violence, or stalking can be distressing.
 You are not alone and there are people on campus who can help you process what you've heard and help you to continue support the student.
 You can connect with an advocate by calling the Sexual Assault Advocacy Line at 773-494-3810.

 - Understand your own feelings.
 You may also feel confused, hurt, angry, or frightened.
 Such feelings are normal.

 - Know and respect your own limits.
 There is only so much you can do to help your friend.
 You can provide support, compassion, and companionship when your friend wants it, but try not to make commitments that you can't fulfill.

 - Remember that it was not your fault.
-You may feel guilty, thinking that somehow you could have prevented your friend's sexual assault.
-Don't forget that sexual assault is a violent crime and you are not responsible for someone else's actions.
+You may feel guilty, thinking that somehow you could have prevented what your friend is experiencing.
+Don't forget that you are not responsible for someone else's actions.

 - Don't be afraid to ask for outside help.
 Find someone other than your friend to talk with about your feelings.
 Talking with someone else may help you understand your own emotions and give you a clearer perspective on the situation.
 You are not alone and there are people on campus who can help you process what you've heard and help you to continue support the student.
 You can connect with an advocate by calling the Sexual Assault Advocacy Line at 773-494-3810.